italia/eudi-wallet-it-docs/docs/en/revocation-lists.rst

 - provide a web service for allowing a Wallet Instance, with a proof of possession of a specific Digital Credential, to

   - request a revocation of that Digital Credential;
-  - obtain a related Status Attestation;
+  - obtain a related Status Assertion;

 - provide out-of-band mechanisms through which the User can request the revocation of their Digital Credentials, using a robust procedure for identity proofing and User authentication, in particular when the User is unable to use the personal Wallet Instance.

 **The Wallet Instance MUST:**

-- check periodically the validity status of the Digital Credential that is stored in it, requesting a Status Attestation for each Digital Credential;
+- check periodically the validity status of the Digital Credential that is stored in it, requesting a Status Assertion for each Digital Credential;
-- be able to present a Status Attestation if required by a Verifier, along with the corresponding Digital Credential;
+- be able to present a Status Assertion if required by a Verifier, along with the corresponding Digital Credential;
 - request a revocation of a Digital Credential when the Users delete it from the storage.